 How to Deodorize Shoes Using Baking Soda

 Some people have smelly feet, and the unpleasant odor in their shoes is embarrassing.
 The best part is baking soda takes care of the outside and inside of your shoes.
-Not only can baking soda clean shoes, but it also removes odor from them as it does with the freezer.
+Not only can baking soda clean shoes, but it also removes odor from them, as it does in the refrigerator.

 Follow the following steps to deodorize your favorite shoes.